 - Pending review: the video is being reviewed by Wish

-- Processing: Wish is currently preparing this video for display on Wish (Android app)
+- Processing: Wish is currently preparing this video for display on Wish Android app and Wish iOS app (starting March 29, 2021 PT)

-- Active: the video is playing live on Wish (Android app)
+- Active: the video is playing live on Wish Android app and Wish iOS app (starting March 29, 2021 PT)

 - Rejected: the video has been rejected